larspensjo/Logonaut/doc/ArchitectureAndDesign.md

 *   **Splash Screen:** If implemented, it will feature the main logo prominently against a theme-appropriate background (dark or light).
 *   **About Dialog:** The dialog will display the application icon alongside version and copyright information.
-*   **Busy Indicator:** The custom `BusyIndicator` control will incorporate the "Flowing Neon Lines" concept.
-Different busy states (e.g., file loading vs. filtering) can be represented by variations in the flow (color, speed, direction, shape of the flowing elements) or by layering different flowing patterns.
+*   **Busy Indicator:** The custom `BusyIndicator` control will eventually incorporate the "Flowing Neon Lines" concept or other state-specific animations.
+Different busy states (e.g., file loading vs. filtering) will be represented by distinct visual feedback (overlay or external indicator).
 See [BusyIndicatorPlan.md](BusyIndicatorPlan.md) for evolution details.
 *   **Installer:** Visual assets used in the installer will use the application logo and neon branding.
 *   **(Future) File Associations:** Icons for associated file types could incorporate the flowing lines motif with a document symbol.